Hübner Haus: World Wars

-Modern Offices and Commercial Space
+Modern offices and commercial space

 The Hübner-Haus is now a modern commercial building in the city center on the corner of Poststrasse and Neuer Wall.
 There are shops on the ground floor and the mezzanine, while the floors above contain a mixture of office space and various doctors' practices.
 The Hübner Grundstücksverwaltung GmbH & Co KG is located on the top floor.
 In the entrance foyer on the ground floor, the company founder and namesake of the building and the café at the time are memorialized.
-Above the entrance the name Hübner-Haus is emblazoned and the door handles of the entrance door bear a double letter H. The idea of a small exhibition in a showcase to commemorate Café Hübner stems from the great-grandson of the company founder, Jörg Hübner, who sadly died in an accidental death in 2003; the objects on display come from his collection.
+Above the entrance the name Hübner-Haus is emblazoned and the door handles of the entrance door bear a double letter H. The idea of a small exhibition in a showcase to commemorate Café Hübner stems from the great-grandson of the company founder, Jörg Hübner, who died an accidental death in 2003; the objects on display come from his collection.
 The family history is documented there in text panels, historical pictures of the café and the marzipan factory as well as porcelain - white, with the family names.
 Jörg Hübner did not see the completion of the showcase, but relatives and friends oversaw its completion.

 There are two small elevators on the left, while the staircase is on the right.
 In between there is a box that gives the impression that the concierge is about to return.
 Sometimes there is a light on there, and there is a historical one on the wall.
 There is also a telephone, an open newspaper from earlier times placed on the desk, and writing utensils.
 During the Christmas season, the box is decorated with a garland and decorative gift packages on the roof.
 In the entrance area there are marble walls with graphic patterns and colored mosaic tiles - some in gold - on the door frames of the intermediate door.
 The walls on the upper floors are brightly tiled with graphic ornaments, while the elevators on the floors are trimmed with mosaic tiles.

-The Hübner house is registered as an office building under number 29194 in the list of cultural monuments of the authority for culture and media in the Hamburg-Mitte district at the addresses Bei der Stadtwassermühle 1 and Poststraße 2–4, as of July 8, 2019.
+The Hübner house is registered as an office building under number 29194 in the list of cultural monuments of the authority for culture and media in the Hamburg-Mitte district at the addresses Bei der Stadtwassermühle 1 and Poststraße 2–4, as of 8 July 2019.